Bellatrix

 (31” L x 32.5” H x 12” W)

-The StarSentient™ sculpture, Bellatrix, is named after the hot, blue-white giant star of this name, marking the western shoulder of Orion, The Hunter (Giant), and ranks amongst the constellation’s most prominent lights.
+The StarSentient® sculpture, Bellatrix, is named after the blue-white giant star of this name, that marks the western shoulder of Orion, The Hunter (Giant), and ranks amongst the constellation’s most prominent light bodies.
 It lies approximately 250 light-years from Earth.
 It has a radius of about 5-6 times that of the Sun, yet it shines with extraordinary power—radiating roughly 6,000–7,000 times the Sun’s luminosity.
 This is due to its very high surface temperature of about 22,000 K (Kelvin).
 Bellatrix is classified as a B-type giant, meaning it has already evolved off the main sequence and is rapidly burning through its nuclear fuel.
 Its name comes from Latin, meaning “female warrior,” a title bestowed on it during the Renaissance.
-Scientifically, Bellatrix is important as an example of a relatively massive, younger star in an advanced evolutionary stage, offering astronomers insight into stellar aging, mass loss, and the transition period that leads toward the supernova phase.
+Scientifically, Bellatrix is important as an example of a relatively massive, younger star in an advanced evolutionary stage, offering astronomers insight into stellar aging, mass loss, and the transition period leading toward the supernova phase.